shankarreddy02/gitclass/01-jenkins-setup/README.md

 ## Project Documentation.

-Refer [Jenkins Setup Using AWS Autoscaling Group](https://devopscube.com/jenkins-autoscaling-setup/) for the entire setup walkthrough.
+Refer [Jenkins Setup Using AWS Autoscaling Group](https://devopscube.com/jenkins-autoscaling-setup/) for the entire setup walkthrough the git